kasturi-0211/kasturi-0211/README.md

 - 🌱 Currently learning **Deep Learning, NLP, and Generative AI**.
 - 🤖 Fascinated by **Machine Learning Models**, **AI Automation**, and **Data Analysis**.
 - ✨ Exploring projects at the intersection of AI and creativity.
+- Developing interest in the scenarios of the development and intergration.
 ---

 ## ⚡ Tech Skills